Note

 Figure.
 Dorsal view of the head of the squid Stigmatoteuthis hoylei (Fam.
 Histioteuthidae) which lacks a cornea.
 This squid that has eyes of two different sizes which makes the lens easier to see on the large eye.
 Photograph of by R. Young.

+Eyelids and eyelid sinus.
 Squids without a cornea have an eyelid that can close over the lens.
 The eyelid can be transparent and is occasionally confused with a cornea.
 However, a large, complex slit remains that marks the edges of the closed eyelids.
-The pictures below show a squid with a partially closed lid on the left and a squid with a completely closed eyelid on the right.

 Click on an image to view larger version & data in a new window